gladstonjoseph/bikeshare_data_analysis/readme.txt

 I referred to :

 StackOverflow.com & pandas official documentation.

-The code is dependant on Pandas and Numpy Library.
+The code is dependent on Pandas and Numpy Library.

 Run bikeshare_main.py
 --